yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 null hypothesis we know there is a bias.
 If we cannot reject the null hypothesis, we assume it still holds, but it does not mean the hypothesis is proven.

-Without loss of generality, consider the first character of the password.
+Without loss of generality, consider the first character position of the password.
 We want to test whether character `A` has expected probability of appearance.
 Expected probability is \\( {1}/{26} \\).
 We have \\( 2^{24} \\) samples from the distribution on the first character.